neilstudd/neilstudd/CommunicationsReadme.md

 ### What quirks do I have which you should be aware of?

-- **I tend to let others lead the conversation.** My concerns for the feelings of others mean that I'm sometimes reluctant to start certain conversational threads.
-For instance, I tend not to start conversations about children, as this can be upsetting to those who are struggling to conceive.
-But if you start a conversation with me, you'll find that I'm happy to talk!
-- **I'm OCD about to-do lists.** I'm very driven by task lists, and the completion of objectives.
-I may become anxious or overwhelmed if these lists grow too long.
-Please bear this in mind if giving me new tasks when I am already openly juggling several other tasks.
 - **If you're desperate for a reply, don't sit in silence.** I practice Inbox Zero, and check my mail/DMs every day (unless my Out Of Office says otherwise).
 If you haven't received a reply from me within 24 hours, this means I don't believe a follow-up is required.
 If you are expecting a response, please @ me in a reply (especially if it's a long thread with many recipients - see the "frustrations" section below).
+- **I'm OCD about to-do lists.** Similar to the above, I'm very driven by task lists, and the completion of objectives.
+If my lists grow too long, I may block-out some calendar time to prevent myself from becoming overwhelmed.
+Please bear this in mind if giving me new tasks when I am already openly juggling several other tasks.
 - **I actively try to avoid over-working.** I have a history of over-working which has sometimes spilled over into burnout.
 Because of this, I am now strict with myself in ensuring I take time back if I work many extra hours in the preceding day.
 Please be supportive and understanding with this.
 - **I have a full house on Mondays/Tuesdays.** My wife and son are both at home on Mondays and Tuesdays.
 Although I have an isolated office in the garden, there may still be occasional mini-emergencies which drag me away suddenly for a few minutes.

 ### Things that frustrate me

 - **Long-running email chains with dozens of recipients.** I would rather sit through a 30-minute meeting to resolve an issue, if the alternative is dozens of micro-interruptions from new emails.
-- **Be direct with your DMs.** Private message notifications break my flow, so if you need me, please try to summarise in your opening message.
-If you send a message saying "Hi", and then another saying "How are you", that's nice but you've interrupted my flow twice and I still don't know what you want 😁
+- **Be direct with your DMs.** Private message notifications break my flow, so if you need me, please try to summarise in your opening message to reduce the number of distractions.
+(Kudos to [NoHello.net](https://nohello.net/) for helping to share the message!)